telerik/winforms-docs/diagram/features/grouping.md

 This will create two separate groups - "1-2-3-4" with items {Shapes[3], Shapes[4]} and "1-2" with items {Shapes[1], Shapes[2]}.

->note Creating a parent group then creating its subgroup is not possible.
+>tip Creating a parent group then creating its subgroup is not possible.
 >